Dotonbori River: Plot

 Kunihiko and Machiko spend a day together and confess that they are not sure what they want to do with their lives before having sex at her place.
 The owner of the pool hall tells Masao about an underground pool hustler competition in Tokyo but refuses to lend him the 1,500,000-yen entrance fee.
 Masao calls Kaoru, who also refuses to lend him the money.
 He goes to Machiko's bar and lies to her that Kunihiko needs the money to avoid being expelled from school but is too proud to ask for it, so she gives him the money.
 The bartender later admonishes Kunihiko for using his friend to get money from Machiko, so Kunihiko finds Masao at a mahjong parlor and demands the money but Masao refuses and leaves Kunihiko to be beaten by the other mahjong players whose games were disturbed.
 Satomi visits with the other 150,000 yen that Watanabe owed but Kunihiko tells her to leave it at the pool hall for Masao.
 She says that Watanabe has left and then dances nude for Kunihiko.

 Mr. Takeuchi explains to the bartender that the money was actually for his son Masao and promises to pay it back himself.
 When he looks for Masao at the pool hall, he is enticed into playing a game.
 The owner reveals herself to be Yuki, the granddaughter of Tamada, one of Mr. Takeuchi's opponents 15 years earlier before he quit playing.
 She remembers how he helped her after her grandfather died and gave her money so that she would not have to sell her body, so she promises to help him improve his pool skills again.
 Machiko finds Kunihiko working as a billboard painter and tells him that Mr. Takeuchi repaid her and that she returned the bar to her ex-patron Mr. Tamura so that she would be free to live with Kunihiko.

 Masao returns after losing all of his money in Tokyo and his father admonishes him.
 Mr. Takeuchi challenges his son to a game of pool and says that if Masao wins then he will give Masao the tearoom but if Masao loses then Masao must give up pool forever.
-During he game, Mr. Takeuchi shakes Masao's nerves by telling him that Mrs. Takeuchi did not kill herself because of his addiction to playing pool but rather because he made her sell herself to pay off his debts.
+During the game, Mr. Takeuchi shakes Masao's nerves by telling him that Mrs. Takeuchi did not kill herself because of his addiction to playing pool but rather because he made her sell herself to pay off his debts.
 Masao misses his last shot but Mr. Takeuchi gives him the option to live either life he chooses.
 On his way home, Kunihiko is caught in a fight between Kaoru and her lover and Kaoru accidentally stabs and kills him.
 Machiko finds her dog Kotaro again and sees several police cars racing past her as she wonders why Kunihiko is late.